Dk177/fullStack/README.md

-# fullStack
+# Full Stack Web Application

-A FullStack application is developed using Angular as Front-end and Spring Boot as Backend.
+A FullStack e-commerce application is developed using Angular as Front-end and Spring Boot as Backend.